Map above is available for PDF download in (11 x 14) and (8.5 x 11).

 - continuance of G&G activities conducted under a lease as described in 30 CFR 550.

-In support of oil and gas, renewable energy, and marine minerals resource programs in Federal and state waters, this Programmatic EIS will focus on assessing the environmental impacts of geological surveys (bottom sampling and test drilling), geophysical surveys (deep penetration, high resolution, electromagnetic, deep stratigraphic, and remote sensing), and other G&G exploration- and production-related activities.
+In support of oil and gas, renewable energy, and marine minerals resource programs in Federal and state waters, this Programmatic EIS focused on assessing the environmental impacts of geological surveys (bottom sampling and test drilling), geophysical surveys (deep penetration, high resolution, electromagnetic, deep stratigraphic, and remote sensing), and other G&G exploration- and production-related activities.

 BOEM manages the exploration and development of the Nation’s offshore resources in Federal waters.
 BOEM’s statutory responsibility for issuing G&G permits in Federal waters is defined in the Section 11 of OCSLA and supporting regulations.
 BOEM needs this information to fulfill its statutory responsibilities to ensure safe operations, to support environmental impact analyses, to protect benthic resources, to meet listed species consultation requirements, to ensure fair market value for leases, to make royalty relief determinations, to conserve oil and gas resources, and to perform other statutory responsibilities.
 BOEM’s regulations at 30 CFR 550, 551, 580, 585, Subsection 8(k) and Subsection 8(p) of OCSLA, and in Section 388 (a) of the Energy Policy Act of 2005, in part, state that G&G activities may not: